-Nearby, outdoor enthusiasts will find the Aguirre and Carite forests, the Jájome and Cayey mountain ranges, and an estuarine research reserve — so there are a multitude of recreational activities, including fishing, hiking, birding, and golf.
+Nearby, outdoor enthusiasts will find the Aguirre and Carite forests, the Jájome and Cayey mountain ranges, and an estuarine research reserve — so there is a multitude of recreational activities, including fishing, hiking, birding, and golf.

 Guayama also has a strong cultural foundation with museums and gorgeous architecture throughout the town.
 Visit the main square to see the old city hall building and the church, Iglesia Católica San Antonio de Padua, built to resemble Notre Dame in Paris.
-Among the many historic buildings there are also several theaters, like the art deco Teatro Guayama and the Antiguo Teatro Campoamor, a 1920s movie theater.
+Among the many historic buildings, there are also several theaters, like the art deco Teatro Guayama and the Antiguo Teatro Campoamor, a 1920s movie theater.

 And before you leave, make sure to try their famous pastelillos!

-Within the town center of Guayama there are several museums dedicated to different aspects of the town's history.
+Within the town center of Guayama, there are several museums dedicated to different aspects of the town's history.
 The Casa Museo Historia y Arte de Guayama is a museum dedicated to the men and women of Guayama who contributed to Puerto Rican culture and history.
-For architecture buffs, Casa Cautiño is a must visit.
+For architecture buffs, Casa Cautiño is a must-visit.
 The house is a u-shaped Neoclassical structure designed by local architect Manuel Texidor.
 During the Spanish-American War, the American army used the house as its headquarters.
 Casa y Museo del Poeta Luis Palés Matos is a cultural center located in the former residence of Luis Palés Matos, the poet who invented the Afro-Antillian genre of poetry.

 Aguirre State Forest